bazaarvoice/response-demo/README.md

   git clone https://github.com/bazaarvoice/clientresponse-demo.git
   cd clientresponse-demo
   ```
-- Make sure you have `node 9.0.0` and `npm 5.5.1` installed.
-  - For instructions on installing `node`, see [this](https://nodejs.org/en/download/package-manager/).
-When you install `node`, `npm` is automatically installed.
-  - If you need to switch node versions, use [nvm](https://github.com/creationix/nvm).

 - Make sure you have `Docker 18.03.0-ce` installed.
   - For instructions on installing Docker, see [this](https://docs.docker.com/install/#desktop)